Are you planning on opening a salon?

 How exactly to layout your salon will, of course, differ depending on your salon dimensions.
 You can learn more about the recommended common salon room dimensions in my other article.

-For salon design and decor ideas, I think Pinterest is the best platform for free inspiration.
+I have put together a list of salon decor and design ideas that you can check out for inspiration.
+For more salon design and decor ideas, I think Pinterest is the best platform for free inspiration.
 I try to pin nice ideas that I come across on my Pinterest board here.

-Below are some salon design ideas to have in mind as you layout your salon.
+Below are some specific salon design ideas to have in mind as you layout your salon.

 Small Salon Design Ideas